hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 counts will still be updated internally only the updating to the register bank is paused.

+NOTE: For this driver all values are in DECIMAL.

 RESOURCES

 ctrl : This get/set the control register.